BZoennchen/supercollider-book/_sources/chapters/supercollider/ecosystem.md

 ## The Audio Server

 The real-time audio server *scsynth* forms the core of the platform.
-The server uses synth definitions, i.e., ``SynthDefs`` as templates for creating synth nodes.
+The server uses synth definitions, i.e., [SynthDefs](https://doc.sccode.org/Classes/SynthDef.html) as templates for creating synth nodes.
 Those synth instances can then be executed.
-A ``SynthDef`` represents a signal-flow-graph and executing a synth equates with creating an instance of a specific ``SynthDef``, i.e., such a graph.
+A [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) represents a signal-flow-graph and executing a synth equates with creating an instance of a specific [SynthDef](https://doc.sccode.org/Classes/SynthDef.html), i.e., such a graph.
 The user can trigger and influence the execution via [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) messages.
-For example, one can change the arguments of a ``SynthDef`` while the synth is executed.
+For example, one can change the arguments of a [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) while the synth is executed.
 In fact, many ``sclang`` classes abstract away the explicit communication via OSC messages.

-Very similar to object-oriented programming, a ``SynthDef`` is a blueprint for a synth instance.
+Very similar to object-oriented programming, a [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) is a blueprint for a synth instance.
 The composer

-1. defines the blueprint, that is, a ``SynthDef``,
+1. defines the blueprint, that is, a [SynthDef](https://doc.sccode.org/Classes/SynthDef.html),
 2. adds the blueprint to the server,
 3. creates a new instance, that is, a synth,
 4. and executes, controls, and terminates it.